-"Affiliates have played a key role in the popularisation of cross-border activity."
+"Affiliates have played a key role in the popularization of cross-border activity."

-Such protectionist impulses signal a very real threat to cross-border sales growth and, for affiliates, this could be disturbing news.
+Such protectionist impulses signal a very real threat to crossborder sales growth.
+For publishers, this could be disturbing news.
 A growing number of affiliate partnerships involve cross-border sales.
-Affiliates have played a key role in the popularisation of cross-border activity.
+Affiliates have played a key role in the popularization of cross-border activity.
 They offer advertisers a hugely effective means of tapping into new international markets with their invaluable connection to local consumers.